AlexTISYoung/snipar/docs/tutorial.rst

 This will output the IBD segments to a gzipped text file example/chr_1.ibd.segments.gz.
 The *--king* argument requires the address of the relations (parent-offspring, sibling) inferred by KING by using the --related command, and the *--agesex* argument requires the address of a white-space separated text file with column 'FID' (family ID), 'IID'
-(individual).
-It is necessary to provide the genetic map positions in centiMorgans (cM) of the SNPs: the *--map* argument allows the user to specify a genetic map (in the same format as used by SHAPEIT); otherwise, the script can use the genetic map positions (in cM) provided by the bim file.
-The *--threads* argument controls the number of threads used.
+(individual ID), 'age', 'sex' (coded as 'M' for male and 'F' for female).
+It is necessary to provide the genetic map positions in centiMorgans (cM) of the SNPs: the *--map* argument allows the user to specify a genetic map (in the same format as used by SHAPEIT: https://mathgen.stats.ox.ac.uk/genetics_software/shapeit/shapeit.html#formats); otherwise, the script can use the genetic map positions (in cM) provided by the bim file.
+The *--threads* argument controls the number of threads used for computation.

 If the user has a pedigree file with columns FID (family ID), IID (individual ID), FATHER_ID (father ID), MOTHER_ID (mother ID), they can input that instead of the *--king* and *--agesex* arguments.
 Missing IDs in the pedigree are denoted by 0.
 Siblings are inferred